Pegasus World Cup Betting Guide

 The winner takes home the lion’s share, with other horses in the race still racking up the big bucks.

-The purse of the 2019 Pegasus World Cup doesn’t quite exceed the Dubai World Cup, which is $10 million, but it’s mighty close.
-What’s a million or so dollars difference at the end of the day?
+The purse of the 2022 Pegasus World Cup no longer comes close to the Dubai World Cup, which is $30.5 million, but it’s still a race worth watching.

 The Pegasus World Cup is exclusively open to thoroughbreds and is held each year at the Gulfstream Park in Hallandale Beach, FL.